 Focus on inquiry as the basis for learning, philosophical foundations of qualitative and naturalistic methodology and instruction in the use of qualitative methods in the study of education and to inform practice.
+For M.A.T.
+ECED: Prerequisites: ECED 508 & 511, READ 566, ECED 512 or ECED 544.

 ELED 633.
 Seminar in Education Inquiry.
-1 credit.
+2 credit.

 Focus on the application of education inquiry and its application to teaching.
 Prerequisite: ELED 632.
+For M.A.T.
+ECED: Corequisite ECED 690.